gakonst/ethers-rs/book/providers/http.md

     let current_block_number = provider.get_block_number().await?;
     let prev_block_number = current_block_number - 1;

-    //Clone the Arc<Provider> and pass it into a new thread to get the uncle count of the current block let provider_1 = provider.clone();
+    // Clone the Arc<Provider> and pass it into a new thread to get the uncle count of the current block let provider_1 = provider.clone();
     let task_0 =
         tokio::spawn(async move { provider_1.get_uncle_count(current_block_number).await });

-    //Spin up a new thread to get the uncle count of the previous block let task_1 = tokio::spawn(async move { provider.get_uncle_count(prev_block_number).await });
+    // Spin up a new thread to get the uncle count of the previous block let task_1 = tokio::spawn(async move { provider.get_uncle_count(prev_block_number).await });

-    //Wait for the tasks to finish
-    for task in [task_0, task_1] {
+    // Wait for the tasks to finish for task in [task_0, task_1] {
         if let Ok(uncle_count) = task.await? {
             println!("Success!");